jhonatasrm/toolbar-weather/README.md

 2. Obtain your API key.
 3. Insert the key in the appropriate field in the Add-on settings.

-## How to test this extension
+## How to Run this Add-on Locally

 1. Clone this repository git clone ```https://github.com/jhonatasrm/toolbar-weather.git```
 2. In the Firefox address bar type ```about:debugging```
 3. Click ```Load Temporary Add-on...```, a dialog window opens
 4. In the cloned repository, select the ```manifest.json``` file.
-The webextension icon will appear in your toolbar
+The Add-on icon will appear in your toolbar.

 ## APIs Used